undergrad-partner-school

 Student Services

-Rocky Mountain College provides a number of services needed for a pleasant and secure life on campus.
+Rocky Mountain College, MT offers a number of services important for a pleasant and safe life on campus.

-24/7 emergency phone and alarm devices are available.
+There are emergency phone and alarm devices available around the clock.
 There are electronically operated dormitory entrances.
 The transport/escort service operates during late hours.

-All in all, campus life at Rocky Mountain College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Rocky Mountain College, MT is rich and vibrant and provides everything most students need.

 Career Services

-Having career services at a college or university can mean a great deal for your career planning, so find out what you can expect at Rocky Mountain College.
+Having career services at a college or university can mean a great deal for your career planning, so find out what you can expect at Rocky Mountain College, MT.

 Career Counselling

-At Rocky Mountain College, there is both group career counseling for all students and individual career counseling for all students.
+At Rocky Mountain College, MT, there is both group career counseling for all students and individual career counseling for all students.
 There are a library, a job bank, and job fairs.
 Job interviews are also available to students through the career center.
 The career center offers resume preparation and resume referral to employers.
-There is campus employer recruitment for all the students.
-This school offers alumni networking opportunities, which could be highly beneficial for your future career.
+The school has campus employer recruitment for all the students.
+This school offers alumni networking opportunities, which could be excellent for your future career.
 Individual job placement is available to all students at this school.

 Job Placement